sdil/voting-serverless-cdk/README.md

 \* not necessarily to be done.

-- Unittests on all modules
+- Write unit tests on all modules
 - Local testing to test the API & integration with AWS services
 - Benchmark the API performance
 - Better error handling in NuxtJS & Python code